brentd09/AZ040Labs/PowerShell-Lab-03.md

       Select-Object -Property Name, Category
     ```
     </Strong></details>
 1. Display the same list, excluding any Control Panel items that exist in more than one category.
-Make sure the command performance is optimized.
+Make sure the command performance is optimized for speed.
     <details><summary>Click for hint</summary><Strong>

     ```PowerShell